Rain120/gift/README.md

 [Demo](https://rain120.github.io/guxj/dist/#/)

-> A project to give a birthday greeting to Gu Xuejie
+> A project to give a birthday greeting to G

 ## Build Setup